zen-dix/python-roadmap/README.md

 Each day_XX/ folder contains tasks and solutions for that day.

+Days 1–24 were completed before I started using Git, so only solutions from day 25 onwards are in this repository.

 ## 📌 How I study
 I follow a strict daily plan (45–80 minutes).